DNA methylation: In bacteria

-Adenine or cytosine methylation are mediated by restriction modification systems of many bacteria, in which specific DNA sequences are methylated periodically throughout the genome.
+Adenine or cytosine methylation are mediated by restriction modification systems of a number of bacteria, in which specific DNA sequences are methylated periodically throughout the genome.
 A methylase is the enzyme that recognizes a specific sequence and methylates one of the bases in or near that sequence.
 Foreign DNAs (which are not methylated in this manner) that are introduced into the cell are degraded by sequence-specific restriction enzymes and cleaved.
 Bacterial genomic DNA is not recognized by these restriction enzymes.
 The methylation of native DNA acts as a sort of primitive immune system, allowing the bacteria to protect themselves from infection by bacteriophage.

 E. coli DNA adenine methyltransferase (Dam) is an enzyme of ~32 kDa that does not belong to a restriction/modification system.
 The target recognition sequence for E. coli Dam is GATC, as the methylation occurs at the N6 position of the adenine in this sequence (G meATC).
 The three base pairs flanking each side of this site also influence DNA–Dam binding.
 Dam plays several key roles in bacterial processes, including mismatch repair, the timing of DNA replication, and gene expression.
 As a result of DNA replication, the status of GATC sites in the E. coli genome changes from fully methylated to hemimethylated.
 This is because adenine introduced into the new DNA strand is unmethylated.
 Re-methylation occurs within two to four seconds, during which time replication errors in the new strand are repaired.
 Methylation, or its absence, is the marker that allows the repair apparatus of the cell to differentiate between the template and nascent strands.
 It has been shown that altering Dam activity in bacteria results in an increased spontaneous mutation rate.
 Bacterial viability is compromised in dam mutants that also lack certain other DNA repair enzymes, providing further evidence for the role of Dam in DNA repair.